STOP-ee

 .The Origin of the Cycling Term 'Stoppie'

 Stoppies are often used as a trick or stunt by cyclists, and are sometimes seen in competitions.
 They are also used by mountain bikers and road cyclists.
-The maneuver has become more popular in recent years, and is now used by many different types of cyclists.
+The manoeuvre has become more popular in recent years, and is now used by many different types of cyclists.

 Stoppies can be dangerous, and should only be attempted by experienced cyclists.
 It requires balance and skill, and can cause serious injury if done improperly.